About the Circle

 - Encourage women to be influential and distinguished philanthropic leaders at OBU.

-- Enjoy the power, impact, and fulfillment of ‘giving together’ with unified purpose, direction, and realization of goals.
+- Enjoy the power, impact, and fulfillment of ‘giving together’ with a unified purpose, direction, and realization of goals.

 How The Giving Circle Works